Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Reweighted Lévy processes: generator and explicit computation

 for all $M'>M$ where $E^{M'}_t(u,v)=\{u([0,t]),v([0,t])\subseteq (1/M',M')\}$ whenever $u,v\in D([0,\infty))$.
 Lemma \ref{lem:generator-truncation} (with the constant $M$ appearing in the statement of this lemma having been defined above) then implies the theorem.
 The display above is an immediate consequence of \eqref{eq:iterated-palm-simple} within Lemma \ref{lem:weighted-levy-palmstep}; the key is that the indicator in the final line of \eqref{eq:iterated-palm-simple} yields deterministic bounds on the other quantities in the integral and we then see that if $k>1$ then the integral is $O(t^2)$ and if $k=1$ we obtain exactly the limit above. \end{proof}

 For the computation of the law of the conformal radius of a simple conformal loop ensemble, we will need to determine a particular functional associated to the process $(L',R')$.
-We will thus conclude this section with the following explicit computation.
-The proof starts by expressing $A_\pm$ in terms of an integral over time, using the Palm's formula type result of Lemma \ref{lem:msw-palm-result}.
+Thus we conclude this section with the following explicit computation.
+The proof starts by expressing $A_\pm$ (as defined in the proposition below) in terms of an integral over time, using the Palm's formula type result of Lemma \ref{lem:msw-palm-result}.
 Then the key trick is to observe that the integrand can be expressed in terms of $\mathcal{G}_{\kappa,\beta} f$ for an appropriate function $f$, which allows us to use a martingale argument with \eqref{eq:simple-msw-process} to compute the integral.
 The fact that we can find such an $f$ explicitly is very particular to the setting considered here and does not generalize to arbitrary functionals. \begin{prop} Suppose that $l,r>0$ such that $l+r=1$ and let